 Hello!

-Alein earned her B.A. in sociology and MPH in Community Health Sciences from the University of California, Los Angeles (UCLA) and the UCLA Fielding School of Public Health.
-She pursued her doctoral education in health policy, with a focus on Population Health Science, at UC Berkeley.
-Her doctoral studies were supported by the Health Policy Research Scholars program, a program by the Robert Wood Johnson Foundation, the Institute for Research on Labor and Employment at UC Berkeley, and the Graduate Division Berkeley Fellowship.
-Her work has been published in the Journal of Immigrant Health, Preventive Medicine, Racial and Ethnic Health Disparities, and the American Journal of Preventive Medicine Focus, among others.
+My research has been supported by the Health Policy Research Scholars program, a program by the Robert Wood Johnson Foundation, the Institute for Research on Labor and Employment at UC Berkeley/UCLA, and the Graduate Division Berkeley Fellowship.
+My work has been published in the American Journal of Public Health, Journal of Immigrant Health, Preventive Medicine, Racial and Ethnic Health Disparities, and the American Journal of Preventive Medicine Focus, among others.